anvlkv/acknowledgements/ACKNOWLEDGEMENTS-DepAndNames.md

 - Contributors of `unfmt`:  **[jun-sheaf](https://github.com/jun-sheaf)**,  **[thecaralice](https://github.com/thecaralice)**

 And 1034 other cool humans for their contributions, who haven't made it to this list yet.

+---

+This file was generated using [`acknowldge` CLI](https://crates.io/crates/acknowledgements-rs).
+Thank you for acknowledging the contributors!